Status of Women Community Grant Program - Enhancement

 - staff development

-- knowledge-sharing in the community and in the organization
+- knowledge-sharing in the community and within the organization

-- results that advance gender equality in Alberta
+- show how the results of the conference, training, or event will advance gender equality in Alberta

-- a connection to Status of Women’s 3 priority areas
+- relate to at least one of Status of Women’s three priority areas

-For more information, read the Status of Women Grant Program - Enhancement Guideline (0.3 MB).
+For more information, read the Status of Women Grant Program - Enhancement Guidelines (0.2 MB).

-Midterm: 6 months after receiving fundsFinal: 4 months after attending conference, training or event
+Midterm: (if applicable): 6 months after receipt of funds.Final: 4 months after conference, training or event

-Midterm: 6 months after receiving fundsFinal: 6 months after the conference, training or event ends
+Midterm (if applicable): 6 months after receipt of fundsFinal: 4 months after conference, training or event

 Conferences, training and events

-Organizations may be given up to $10,000 to attend conferences, training or events for staff development purposes or to increase organizational capacity.
-The conferences, training and events should be attended in Alberta if possible and should relate to at least one of the 3 Status of Women priority areas.
+Organizations apply for a grant (to a maximum of $5,000) for staff to attend conferences, training or events for professional development purposes or to grow organizational capacity.
+The conference, training or event should be in Alberta if possible and should relate to one of the Status of Women’s 3 priority areas.

-The Alberta Status of Women Grant Program and all associated forms, guidelines and processes are subject to review and can change.
+The Alberta Status of Women Community Grant Program and all associated forms, guidelines, and processes are subject to review and can change.

-Organizations have to meet the following criteria to apply for a Status of Women grant.
+Organizations must meet the following criteria to apply for a Status of Women grant.

 Applicants are encouraged to collaborate with at least one partner on initiatives.
-One organization must be the primary agent, submitting the application and assuming financial management for the funds granted.
+One organization must take the lead in submitting the application and subsequently managing any funds.
 This organization will be the “Primary Organization.”
 Any partnering organization is the “Collaborative Organization.”
-The Primary Organization should not be a school or post-secondary institution.

 - Registered charities and registered not-for-profit organizations